Travel.State.Gov > Intercountry Adoption > Country Information > Somalia Intercountry Adoption Information

-Do not travel to Somalia due to crime, terrorism, and piracy.
+Do not travel to Somalia due to crime, terrorism, civil unrest, health issues, kidnapping, and piracy.

 Pirates are active in the waters off the Horn of Africa, especially in the international waters near Somalia.

-The U.S. government has limited ability to provide emergency services to U.S. citizens in Somalia due to the lack of permanent consular presence in Somalia.
+The U.S. government has extremely limited ability to provide emergency services to U.S. citizens in Somalia due to the lack of permanent consular presence in Somalia, including the Somaliland region.

-Due to risks to civil aviation operating within or in the vicinity of Somalia, the Federal Aviation Administration (FAA) has issued a Special Federal Aviation Regulation (SFAR).
-For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.
+Due to risks to civil aviation operating within or in the vicinity of Somalia, the Federal Aviation Administration has issued a Special Federal Aviation Regulation.
+For more information, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions, and Notices.

 If you decide to travel to Somalia: